Build a re-creation of an historic Altair 8800 computerDesigned by Adwater & Stir in United States of America

 This is my newly-released "Standard" version of the kit.
-It includes an attractive blue laser cut acrylic frame with a clear back and rear panel including an RS232 serial port, audio jack (emulating the Processor Technology Music System), USB connector, SD card access, and power jack.
-Includes a Bluetooth module to provide a wireless serial connection.
+It includes a clear acrylic back and rear panel including an RS232 serial port, audio jack (emulating the Processor Technology Music System), USB connector, SD card access, and power jack.
 The kit also include a micro SD card with productivity software and games for Microsoft BASIC, Altair DOS, CP/M, and more.

 This is a cycle-accurate recreation of the original Altair 8800.
 What does that mean?
 It means the Intel 8080 CPU is emulated, as is some of the basic I/O (disk drives, serial ports, etc.) but everything else is REAL Altair machine code and CP/M that was created more than 40 years ago!

-Includes everything you need to build a fully-functional re-creation of the Altair 8800 computer (professionally made printed circuit board, all components, pre-programmed Arduino Due, spiral-bound color assembly instructions and operations manual, acrylic frame, and more).
+Includes everything you need to build a fully-functional re-creation of the Altair 8800 computer (professionally made printed circuit board, all components, pre-programmed Arduino Due, assembly instructions and operations manual (available for download), acrylic frame, and more).
 It can connect to a standard ASCII serial terminal or you can use a serial emulator (PuTTY or Tera Term) on your laptop.

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.